 For all divisions of the TCW competitions, the preliminary rounds Friday morning are without accompaniment.
 For the final rounds, TCW staff pianists will be provided for all finalists.

-The four categories for the TCW Cello Competitions are based on the contestant's age on February 22, 2019.
+The four categories for the TCW Cello Competitions are based on the contestant's age on February 28, 2021.
 Previous first prize-winners (or co-first prize-winners) may not reenter in the same category in subsequent years’ TCW cello competitions.
 Entrants may elect to enter a competition for an older age group than they are eligible for.
+Thus, if you have one first prize in the junior or high school competitions and wish to, you can enter a higher level TCW cello competition, provided you haven’t won first prize in that competition level previously.
 The literature for the competition division entered, however, will be the required literature.

 - Junior Division: cellists age 14 and younger.

 - Senior High School Division: cellists age 15 through 18, and not yet graduated from high school.

 - Collegiate and Professional Division: age 17 through 26.

 - UN-competition category: any age or level.

 - This division is for anyone--from adult amateur to young cellist--who would like the experience of preparing for the competition, and performing for the panel of faculty jurors, without the competition element in the equation.
 Cellists participating in the “uncompetition” will still get written comments from the evaluators, and will have the chance to put themselves "on the line" for this private performance.

 - Note: in the event that fewer than five contestants enter any division of the TCW cello competition, that division will not hold a competition.
 Those contestants will automatically be scheduled to play in the “uncompetition.”

 - All competition entrants will play a preliminary audition on Friday, February 26, 2021, starting in the morning.
 This round will be held without piano accompaniment.